CesarRodriguezPro/GPSCheckForTimeStation/README.txt

 - "-i" inicial date in format yyyy-mm-dd
 - "-f" final date in format yyyy-mm-dd
-- "-d" Distance in feets from the jobsite (GPS is too accurate so i Around the result.
-5000 feets )
+- "-d" Distance in miles from the jobsite (GPS is too accurate so i Around the result.
+1 mile )
+- "-n" search with a name , please type exactly as in the source data.

 the distance will give you result equal or greater than the distance you input.